chainguard-demo/cs-workshop/chainguard-libraries/java/readme.md

 ## 🧰 Prerequisites

 - **chainctl** is installed and user has access to the chainguard org with java ecosystem entitlements.
 NOTE: The user must have the `libraries.java.pull` role in order to access libraries from `https://libraries.cgr.dev/maven/` e.g. `owner` role.
 Chainctl install docs can be found [here](https://edu.chainguard.dev/chainguard/chainctl-usage/how-to-install-chainctl/)
-- **Chainver** CLI tool to scan artifacts.
-Chainver install docs can be found [here](https://edu.chainguard.dev/chainguard/libraries/verification/#installation)
+- **chainctl** CLI tool to scan artifacts.  chainctl install docs can be found [here](https://edu.chainguard.dev/chainguard/chainctl-usage/how-to-install-chainctl/)
 - **jq** installed for JSON parsing
 - A **Chainguard organization name** (e.g. `myorg.com`) that has Java ecosystem entitlements.
 - Network Access to `libraries.cgr.dev/maven/`